 Bunten, H., 2010.
 Exploring the role of mu opioid receptor (OPRM1) and CYP2B6 gene variations for methadone pharmacogenomics.
 Can these variations be used to advance toxicological interpretation post-mortem?.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: